 and clean the leads and solder pads.
 Ugh...

 Conclusion: these caps do go bad.
 And they DO leak.
 Examine

 solder connections on ALL such capacitors in the P75, and nearby soldering.

-They should appear clean, smooth, and shiney; if there is and graying,
+They should appear clean, smooth, and shiny; if there is and graying,

-roughness, or obvious corrosion, the capacitor should be replaced immediatly.
+roughness, or obvious corrosion, the capacitor should be replaced immediately.

 I notice that the planar also uses many such caps (William, take note!).

 It might not be a bad idea to replace them ALL as a preventative measure.

 Radial lead electrolytics are an acceptable substitute, and can be laid

 over on the PCB if clearance is a problem.
 I recommend using caps that